top of page

 Does Regenerative Medicine Really Work?
-Evidence, Outcomes, and Limitations
+A Deep Dive into the Truth

-Between aggressive marketing, celebrity endorsements, and wildly different claims online, it’s difficult for patients to separate legitimate medical applications from exaggerated promises.
+With aggressive marketing, celebrity endorsements, and wildly different claims online, it’s tough to separate legitimate medical applications from exaggerated promises.
 Some people report life-changing improvements.
 Others say regenerative medicine “did nothing.”

-At Infinite Health Integrative Medicine Center, regenerative medicine is approached with clinical caution and scientific restraint.
-Under the care of Trip Goolsby, MD, a board-certified Internal Medicine physician and Certified Elite Health Provider with more than 35 years of experience, regenerative therapies are used only when the evidence, patient profile, and biological context support their use.
+At Infinite Health Integrative Medicine Center, we approach regenerative medicine with clinical caution and scientific restraint.
+Under the care of Trip Goolsby, MD, a board-certified Internal Medicine physician and Certified Elite Health Provider with over 35 years of experience, we use regenerative therapies only when the evidence, patient profile, and biological context support their use.

 Short Answer: Yes—Regenerative Medicine Can Work, But Not the Way Most People Think